Uptrends' API will be improved and extended over time. We’ll add new endpoints and methods as needed for new functionality.

 Returning the correct monitor data

-When a non-Administrator operator with the View data permission on a certain monitor retrieved that monitor definition through the API (via GET /Monitor/{monitorGuid}
+on a certain monitor retrieved that monitor definition through the API (via GET /Monitor/{monitorGuid}

 ), the response did not include all relevant data.
 That was incorrect, since the same data was already available through the UI but not the API, and has been rectified.
 Now, when these operators retrieve a monitor, the response will include values for MonitorGuid, Name, MonitorType, MonitorMode, IsActive, and GenerateAlert.